-Experiment tracking is useful even if your models don’t make it
+Experiment tracking is useful even if your models don’t make it to production (yet).

 Experiment tracking is useful even if your models don’t make it to production (yet).
 And in many projects, especially those that are research-focused, they may never actually get there.
 But having all the metadata about every experiment you run ensures that you will be ready when this magical moment happens.

 ➡️ Machine Learning Model Management in 2020 and Beyond – Everything That You Need to Know